 The trend is more important than any given month.
 If on average you’re spending more than what you budgeted for a category, then you have two options:

 Find a way to decrease spending for that category

 Accept that you cannot or do not want to decrease spending for that and increase the budget for it.

 Budgeting forces you to learn a lot about yourself.
 You’ll better understand your what you’re willing to compromise on and what is truly important to you.

 As your life changes, you’ll want to continuously reassess your priorities and make adjustments.
 Maybe you get a new job with higher pay, maybe you start a side hustle, maybe rent or property tax increases, maybe you get married, maybe you have children to put through college, or maybe you just feel you can use your money more effectively elsewhere.
 Keep the habit of keeping your budget aligned with your goals and circumstances, and your budget will keep working for you.

-Remember, a budget is a tool that you use to help prioritize spending.
+Remember, budget is depressing is more of a mindset.
+Budgeting (correctly) is an effective tool that you use to help prioritize spending.
 It’s not a shackle of spending limits but a reminder of what’s important to ourselves.
 If you’re finding yourself miserable trying to stick with it, then maybe you’re trying to prioritize the wrong things.

 Who else finds budgeting depressing sometimes?
 Who does the budgeting in your relationship and why?